GSA-TTS/federal-website-standards/get-involved/index.md

 ## For Agencies

-Contact the federal web standards team to participate in standards development, implementation, or provide feedback.
+Contact the federal website standards team to participate in standards development, implementation, or provide feedback.

 ## Events